SoftwareQuTech/SimulaQron/docs/ExamplesDirect.rst

 internet demonstrator.
 For programming in a universal, i.e., not Python specific interface see :doc:`ExamplesNodeOS`.

 The examples below assume that you have already made your way through :doc:`GettingStarted`: you have the virtual node servers up and running, and ran the simple example of generating correlated randomness.

-Let us know discuss the general template of programming SimulaQron via its native interface, as well as two simple examples.
+Further examples can also be found in examples/nativeMode.

 .. toctree::
 	:maxdepth: 2